PlasmaControl/DESC/docs/installation.rst

 We list here some common problems encountered during installation and their possible solutions.
 If you encounter issues during installation, please `leave us an issue on Github <https://github.com/PlasmaControl/DESC/issues>`_ and we will try our best to help!

- - **Problem**: I've installed DESC, but when I check my installation I get an error `ModuleNotFoundError: No module named 'desc'`
+ - **Problem**: I've installed DESC, but when I check my installation I get an error `ModuleNotFoundError: No module named 'desc'`.
  - **Solution**: This may be caused by DESC not being on your PYTHONPATH, or your environment containing DESC not being activated.
-     - Make sure you've added the DESC directory to your PYTHONPATH, by adding the line `export PYTHONPATH="$PYTHONPATH:path/to/DESC"` to your .bashrc (or other shell configuration) file.
+     - Try adding the DESC directory to your PYTHONPATH manually by adding the line `export PYTHONPATH="$PYTHONPATH:path/to/DESC"` (where `/path/to/DESC` is the path to the DESC folder on your machine) to the end of your ~/.bashrc (or other shell configuration) file.
        You will also need to run `source ~/.bashrc` after making the change to ensure that your path updates properly for your current terminal session.
      - Try ensuring you've activated the conda environment that DESC is in ( `conda activate desc-env` ), then retry using DESC.
- - **Problem**: I've installed DESC, but when I check my installation I get an error `ModuleNotFoundError: No module named 'termcolor'` (or another module which is not `desc```)
+ - **Problem**: I've installed DESC, but when I check my installation I get an error `ModuleNotFoundError: No module named 'termcolor'` (or another module which is not `desc```).
-   - Solution: you likely are not running python from the environment in which you've installed DESC.
+ - **Solution**: you likely are not running python from the environment in which you've installed DESC.
-     Try ensuring you've activated the conda environment that DESC is in( `conda activate desc-env` ), then retry using DESC
+     - Try ensuring you've activated the conda environment that DESC is in( `conda activate desc-env` ), then retry using DESC.